-In this post, I reveal ways in to effectively promote a travel website.
-It will benefit businesses in the travel, tourism and leisure industry.
+In this post, I reveal ways to effectively promote a travel website.
+It will benefit businesses in the travel, tourism and leisure industries.

 The goal of promoting a website is to gain web traffic – a healthy number of well-suited visitors that would be interested in your brand.